sgct/sgct/docs/configuration-files.md

 The rest of the documentation contains information about the different types of XML nodes that can be added to the configuration files.
 Some node types and attributes are maked as *optional* which means that they do not have to be present and their default behavior depends on the particular option and is usually mentioned in the description.

+## Capture
+The capture node contains information relevant to capturing screenshots from an SGCT application.

+### Attributes
+`path` *optional* \[ string \]
+ > Sets the same path for `monoPath`, `leftPath`, and `rightPath`.
+If any of these three are also specified, they will overwrite the value provided in this function.

+`monoPath` *optional* \[ string \]
+ > Sets the path used when creating screenshots in the cases when no stereo mode is enabled.
+The default value is `SGCT` relative to the working directory.
+This value is ignored if the configuration uses any type of stereoscopic rendering method.

+`leftPath` *optional* \[ string \]
+ > Sets the path used for the screenshots of the left eye in the cases when a stereo configuration is used.
+This value is ignored if the configuration does not enable any type of stereo rendering.
+The default value is `SGCT` relative to the working directory.

+`rightPath` *optional* \[ string \]
+ > Sets the path used for the screenshots of the right eye in the cases when a stereo configuration is used.
+This value is ignored if the configuration does not enable any type of stereo rendering.
+The default value is `SGCT` relative to the working directory.

+`format` *optional* \[ (png, PNG, tga, TGA, jpg, or JPG) \]
+ > Sets the screenshot format that should be used for the screenshots taken of the application.
+The default value is `PNG`.

 ## Cluster
 The cluster XML node has attributes that determine the behavior of the overall clusters.
 This node is required to be present in the XML file and has to be the root of the document.